gustavecortal/statistical-learning-with-R/README.md

-# statistical-learning-with-R
+# Statistical Learning with R
-Slides, exercises, and exams for my course "Statistical Learning with R" (Ecole Normale Supérieure Paris-Sacla, 2023)
+Slides, exercises, and exams for my course "Statistical Learning with R" (Ecole Normale Supérieure Paris-Saclay, 2023)